berenoguz/yabi/README.markdown

 	sudo make uninstall

 ## API
 Nothing about brainfuck is hardcoded in yabi library.
-Every token defined as a ```constexpr``` value.
+Every token is defined as a ```constexpr``` value.
 Interpreter is generically created as:
 ``` cpp
 namespace yabi
 {